fg-uulm/fusionkit/README.md

 Please make sure that you have a correct and complete network configuration.
 If you use an isolated network, please enter a gateway IP on all of the Sensor nodes and Studio node (the gateway does not need to exist, but the address has to be configured).
 Please also make sure that you allow the Sensor and Studio applications in the Windows-internal and/or any third-party firewall applications.

 ## I have problems with poor tracking quality
 Before you start the registration process, it is crucial to select an appropriate sensor as main sensor (right click in the sensor list).
 The main sensor should have the biggest possible common space with all other sensors.
+Besides this, there are still a lot of factors which influence tracking quality (registration quality, occlusions, "ghost" skeletons, network performance and much more).
+If you have a specific scenario which you would expect to work, but which does not work, please contact us (see above) or create an issue here at GitHub.

 ## I've encountered bugs or unexpected behaviour
 Please note that this software is still in an early stage of development.
 Nonetheless, if you want to support further development and help us to recognize and fix any bugs that may be included, please use the GitHub issue tracking system of this project to describe the issue you encountered.